 Click Test Connection to ensure that Barracuda WAF-as-a-Service can connect to the backend server.
 When you have successfully tested the connection, click Continue.

-B. Change A Records
+B. Add CNAME Records

 Reach out to your domain provider directly with any questions.